testcomputer/testcomputer/README.md

                                             <details>
                                             <summary>Web development</summary> Web development,
-                                            also known as website development, refers to the tasks associated with creating, building, and maintaining websties.
+                                            also known as website development, refers to the tasks associated with creating, building, and maintaining websites.
                                             </p>
                                             </details>
 -->